-GSK Stockmann is a leading independent European corporate law firm with over 200 professionals across our offices in Germany and Luxembourg.
+GSK Stockmann is a leading independent European corporate law firm with over 250 professionals across our offices in Germany, Luxembourg and the UK.

 GSK Stockmann is the law firm of choice for Real Estate and Financial Services.
-In addition, we have deep-rooted expertise in key sectors including Funds, Capital Markets, Public, Mobility, Energy and Healthcare.
+In addition, we have deep-rooted expertise in key sectors including Funds, Private Equity & Venture Capital, Tax, Capital Markets, Public, Mobility, Energy and Healthcare.
 For international transactions and projects, we work together with selected reputable law firms abroad.
 Our advice combines an economic focus with entrepreneurial foresight.
 That is what is behind: Your perspective.